Solid Axle Corvette Club 25th Anniversary – 2019 Convention

-This year the Solid Axle Corvette Club held their convention in Detroit on August 13-16, 2019.
+This year the Solid Axle Corvette Club held its convention in Detroit on August 13-16, 2019.
 The event was hosted by the Michigan Solid Axle Corvette Chapter.
 Photos of the 25th-anniversary by Jan Hyde.

 For those of you that are new to the Corvette hobby, let’s first explain what a solid axle is and tell you about the club that enjoys them.